 The following advice may help you make the most of your conversations with the doctor.

-Print out the list and take it with you to your next visit!
+Print out this list and take it with you to your next visit!

 - State your role.
 Introduce yourself as the caregiver, and let the doctor know you’re there to help support his or her recommendations and be part of the health care team.